AdobeDocs/analytics-platform.en/help/_includes/snippets.md

 | **Adobe Journey Optimizer journeys** | Yes</br>Open journeys from Journey Optimizer for deeper analysis and customization | No |  No |

 {style="table-layout:auto"}

+## Upgrade checklist note {#upgrade-note}

+>[!NOTE]
+>
+>Use the information on this page when answering questions in the [Customer Journey Analytics upgrade checklist](https://gigazelle.github.io/cja-ttv/).

+## Upgrade checklist note subsequent step {#upgrade-note-step}

+>[!NOTE]
+>
+>Follow the steps on this page only after you complete all previous upgrade steps.
+You can follow the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations), or you can follow the upgrade steps that were dynamically generated for your organization with the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
+>
+>After you complete the steps on this page, continue following the recommended upgrade steps or the dynamically generated upgrade steps.